belambert/asr-evaluation/README.md

 optional arguments:
   -h, --help            show this help message and exit -i, --print-instances
+                        Print all individual sentences and their errors.
-                        Print the individual sentences and their errors -id, --has-ids        Hypothesis and reference files have ids in the last token?
+  -r, --print-errors    Print all individual sentences that contain errors.
+  -id, --has-ids        Hypothesis and reference files have ids in the last
+                        token?
-  -c, --confusions      Print tables of which words were confused -p, --print-wer-vs-length
+  -c, --confusions      Print tables of which words were confused.
+  -p, --print-wer-vs-length
-                        Print table of average WER grouped by reference sentence length
+                        Print table of average WER grouped by reference sentence length.
   -m count, --min-word-count count
-                        Minimum word count to show a word in confusions -a, --case-insensitive
+                        Minimum word count to show a word in confusions.
+  -a, --case-insensitive
                         Down-case the text before running the evaluation.
   -e, --remove-empty-refs